EetuKiiskila/WakaFree/README.md

 If neither of the optional arguments for drawing the charts is given with FILE, then everything will be drawn.

-The program might not always manage to show the figures.
-This seems to be an issue with Plotly.
-In case this happens, simply run the program again.
-Having your default browser open might also help.

 ### Examples

 The following command draws all the charts based on the stats from the file *stats.json*: